-If a student has been placed on Prescription Year, the student will be responsible to meet with the following individuals:
+If a student has been allowed to repeat an academic year, the student will be responsible to meet with the following individuals:

-The Director(s) of the failed course(s) in order to:

-- assess the reasons for the failure:

-- plan an approach to re-taking the course;

-- identify courses at CCNY or other CUNY campuses that might help the student prepare to re-take the course.

-The Associate Dean for Student Affairs in order to:

-- plan and approve the courses (CCNY/CUNY) to be taken in the next term; - discuss the pattern of course failure and the potential career impact; - discuss possible reasons for course difficulties; - discuss available personal support services. - His/her advisor for support and guidance. - The Director of Academic Records to be sure that all of the academic requirements are met. - A learning specialist at the Learning Resource Center to assess the reasons for the serious deficiencies and to recommend approaches to address them.
+- The Director(s) of the failed course(s) in order to: - assess the reasons for the failure; - plan an approach to re-taking the course; - identify courses at CCNY or other CUNY campuses that might help the student prepare to re-take the course. - The Associate Dean for Student Affairs in order to: - plan and approve the courses (CCNY/CUNY) to be taken in the next term; - discuss the pattern of course failure and the potential career impact; - discuss possible reasons for course difficulties; - discuss available personal support services. - His/her advisor for support and guidance. - The Director of Academic Records/Registrar to be sure that all of the academic requirements are met. - A learning specialist at the Learning Resource Center to assess the reasons for the serious deficiencies and to recommend approaches to address them.

-16. Requirements for the awarding of the Baccalaureate degree a.
-General Requirements
+Requirements for the Awarding of the Baccalaureate Degree

-To be eligible for graduation, students must have successfully completed the entire curriculum and other academic requirements of the Sophie Davis Biomedical Education Program.
+To be eligible for graduation, students must have successfully completed the entire curriculum and other academic requirements of the CUNY School of Medicine/Sophie Davis Biomedical Education Program.